 Degrees and Certifications:

-BA in English (UC Davis) MA in Education (UC Davis) Single Subject Teaching Credential, English (UC Davis) Preliminary Administrative Services Credential (CSUS)
+BA in English (UC Davis) MA in Education (UC Davis) Single Subject Teaching Credential - English CTE Credential - Arts, Media and Entertainment Preliminary Administrative Services Credential

 Notable directing credits include the amateur world premiere of The Unfortunates coming off of its run at the Oregon Shakespeare Festival and A.C.T.
 San Francisco, Jesus Christ Superstar, and Into the Woods.
 In 2018, Holmes began writing Ranked, A New Musical with composer and musical director David Taylor Gomes that priemered at Granite Bay High School in April of 2019.
 The show received rave reviews and garnered national attention.
-As of fall 2019, it is being performed by several high schools across the country as well as UC Davis.
+As of fall 2020, it is being performed by high schools across the country and internationally.
 Holmes collaborated with Gomes as a writer, producer and musician for Boxed Up - The Musical, an episodic six-part immersive story staged at the Sacramento Warehouse Artist Lofts (WAL) that culminated in The Boxed Up Binge concert at Capital Stages.

 An alumni of Union Mine High School in El Dorado County, Holmes studied theatre at the University of California, Irvine for several years before finishing his Bachelor of Arts degree in English at the University of California, Davis.
 He continued studying at UC Davis and received his single-subject teaching credential in English and his Master of Arts degree in Education where his research focused on student writing and the metacognative process.